Jordan Peele Announces The Plot For

 Someone even made a poster:

-Other people, like Chance The Rapper, have come to West's defense, saying "Black people don’t have to be democrats."
+Other people, like Chance The Rapper, have come to West's defence, saying "Black people don’t have to be democrats."

 "No one is upset Kanye's not a Democrat," writer Pete Forester pointed out.
 "They're upset that he's enabling and fanboying over a racist wannabe authoritarian who has made it his mission to separate families, discriminate against POC and LGBT people, and remove himself from criminal accountability."